mattrude/mdr-network/README.md

 * Sitemap Generator - Automatic generate standard XML sitemap (http://example.com/sitemap.xml) that supports the protocol including Google, Yahoo, MSN, Ask.com, and others.
 No files stored on your disk, the sitemap.xml file is generate as needed, like your feeds.
 * Sub Pages widget - Show only the sub pages, if the current page has sub pages.
 * Time Since - Adds a Time Since shotcode "[ts date'1980-06-19']" that will display the years since the date provided.
 * Typekit Fonts - Provides Typekit fonts to a website by adding the needed java code to the pages.
-See Appearance -> Fonts
+See: Appearance -> Fonts
 * Webmaster Tools - Provides Webmaster site verification scripts for Google, Yahoo, & Bing.
 Plugin also provides Google Analytics Tracking Script for registered sites.
-See Tools -> Webmaster Tools
+See: Tools -> Webmaster Tools

 Their are also two disable plugins that you may renable by simply copying them to the root folder.